UNI EN ISO 14116

 - Excellent friction and wear resistance.

 - Good dielectric (electrostatic field) and electrical insulation properties.

 These fibres are used to manufacture suits for astronauts, firefighters, and especially gloves designed to protect against direct exposure to elevated temperatures.
 Although they come with a high cost, efforts are being made to reduce the price without compromising performance by blending them with other fibres with similar characteristics, such as Kevlar.
 Typically, a flame-retardant garment (inherently or chemically treated) incorporates carbon fibre to impart antistatic properties.

 Safety in welding

-Visit our website to see all Protecting Clothing against the Limited Flame Spread
+Visit our website to explore all the Protecting Clothing against the Limited Flame Spread.